Vortices in the supersolid phase of dipolar Bose-Einstein condensates

 Supersolid behavior occurs in the intermediate regime between superfluid and self-bound droplets.
 We remark that the term droplet will be used here to indicate the individual clusters making up the ordered structure of a modulated phase in such intermediate regime, and will not refer to the self-bound droplet regime.

-A number of theoretical studies predicted supersolid behavior in dipolar Bose-Einstein condensates (BEC) in different geometries, including the stripe phase when the polarization vector forms an angle with the confinement axis \cite{bombin,cinti1,wenzel}, dipolar gases confined in a quasi-2D pancake shaped trap \cite{blackie_baillie3,blackie_baillie1}, or in a tube \cite{ancilotto}.
-The order of the superfluid-supersolid transition has been studied \cite{pohl}, revealing a critical point in the phase diagram where such transition becomes second-order.
+A number of theoretical studies predicted supersolid behavior in dipolar Bose-Einstein condensates (BEC) in different geometries \cite{bombin,cinti1,wenzel}, dipolar gases confined in a quasi-2D pancake shaped trap \cite{blackie_baillie3,blackie_baillie1}, or in a tube \cite{ancilotto}.
+The order of the superfluid-supersolid transition has been studied in Ref. \cite{pohl}.

 There is now convincing experimental evidence of supersolid (SS in the following) behavior in dipolar gases.
 Strong global phase coherence was found in the SS realization of Ref. \cite{chomx} as opposed to the lack of it in the isolated droplet phase where no superfluid flow is present between adjacent droplets (``normal solid'', NS in the following).
 Similarly, robust phase coherence across a linear array of quantum droplets was observed in Ref. \cite{bott19}.
 Stable stripe modulations have been also observed in dipolar quantum gases \cite{wenzel,tanzi}.
 A partial phase coherence is suggested in Ref. \cite{tanzi}, thus indicating possible SS behavior.
 The characteristic symmetry breaking of a SS phase was observed through the appearance of compressional oscillation modes in a harmonically trapped dipolar condensate \cite{tanzi_new}.
 In a more recent work \cite{tanzi19} the reduction of the moment of inertia under slow rotation, previously predicted for a dipolar SS \cite{stringa19}, has been measured.
 The response of the dipolar SS phase has been studied experimentally in Ref. \cite{ferla19} where the out-of-equilibrium superfluid (SF in the following) flow across the whole system was revealed by a rapid re-establishment of global phase coherence after a phase-shattering excitation was applied.
 Instead, no such re-phasing was observed in the NS phase, where tunneling between adjacent droplets is suppressed.